TrellixVulnTeam/swahilipython_SCMU/Doc/reference/executionmodel.rst

-Python uses the "termination" model of error handling: an exception handler can find out what happened and continue execution at an outer level, but it cannot repair the cause of the error and retry the failing operation (except by re-entering the offending piece of code from the top).
+Python uses the "termination" model of error handling: an exception handler can find out what happened and continue execution at an outer level, but it cannot repair the cause of the error and retry the failing operation (except by re-entering the offending piece of code kutoka the top).

 .. index:: single: SystemExit (built-in exception)